 Getting to and around both cities is simple–walking in both places is the best option.
 Bicycles are also a popular mode of transportation in Ghent.

 If you are a food-oriented traveler, you’ll want to take a trip to Ghent.
 The city is a melting pot of both local Belgian cuisine and foods from all other the world.
 The Patershol neighborhood is a great starting point for exploring the food that Ghent has to offer.

 Those who love visiting museums, cathedrals, castles, and other historic landmarks will find plenty to see and do in Ghent.
 Bruges has a handful of stunning chapels and cathedrals, but Ghent offers its visitors more to do.
 However, lacemaking in Bruges makes the city unique as it can’t be found anywhere else.

 Overall, Bruges is a small, charming Belgian town where you will find beautiful buildings and a lot of tourists.
 Ghent is a more lively city with food, history, and culture to last you several days of exploration.

 When deciding to visit Ghent or Bruges, you really can’t go wrong.
 Both cities are unique in their own right and have so much to offer their visitors.
-No matter which Belgian city you visit, your trip will be one to remember.
+No matter where you visit on your trip to Belgium, your trip will be one to remember.

-Are you trying to choose between visiting Ghent or Bruges?
+Are you trying to choose between these cities in Belgium?
 Have any questions about these cities?
 Let us know in the comments!